splunk/security_content/README.md

 - [lookups](https://github.com/splunk/security_content/blob/develop/docs/yaml-spec/lookups_spec.yml)

 🚨 NOTE - This directory must contain a lookup.csv file for file based lookups

+# Content Parts 🧩

+* [detections/](detections/): Contains all detection searches to-date and growing.
+* [stories/](stories/): All Analytic Stories that are group detections or also known as Use Cases
+* [deployments/](deployments/): Configuration for the schedule and alert action for all content
+* [playbooks/](playbooks/): Incident Response Playbooks/Workflow for responding to a specific Use Case or Threat.
+* [baselines/](baselines/): Searches that must be executed before a detection runs.
+It is specifically useful for collecting data on a system before running your detection on the collected data.
+* [investigations/](investigations/): Investigations to further analyze the output from detections.
+For more information, you can refer to the [Splunk Enterprise Security documentation on timelines](https://docs.splunk.com/Documentation/ES/7.3.0/User/Timelines).
+* [macros/](macros/): Implements Splunk’s search macros, shortcuts to commonly used search patterns like sysmon source type.
+More on how macros are used to customize content below.
+* [lookups/](lookups/): Implements Splunk’s lookup, usually to provide a list of static values like commonly used ransomware extensions.
+* [data_sources/](data_sources/): Defines the data sources, the necessary TA or App to collect them and the fields provided that can be used by the detections.

 # MITRE ATT&CK ⚔️
 ### Detection Coverage